 The combination of advanced engineering and leadership courses separates the MGEL from other graduate programs.
 MGEL students don't just want to climb the corporate ladder; they want to engineer a better future.

 The MGEL can be completed at a student's desired pace in as little as 12 months.
-Most students elect to take two courses per semester and complete the degree in about two years.
+Most students elect to take one-two courses per semester and complete the degree in about two-three years.

 ENGR 6220 Financial and Managerial Accounting for Engineers (3 credits)

 ENGR 6230 Technology Strategy and Innovation Management (3 credits)

 ENGR 7200 Engineering Ethics and Professionalism (1 credit)

 ISE 6801 Project Management for Engineers (3 credits)

 PUBAFRS 5750 The Business-Government Relationship (3 credits)

 ENGR 6210 Leadership and Team Effectiveness (3 credits) or PUBAFRS 6050 Management in Public Agencies (4 credits)

 Students who do not want to pursue the entire MGEL degree may be interested in the Global Engineering Leadership Certificate.
 The GEL Certificate is awarded to graduate non-degree seeking students who complete at least 5 of the core leadership courses offered in the MGEL curriculum with a grade of C or higher.
 Learn more.